Custom-Elements/glg-add-to-project/README.md

 * Use hummingbird to build index and display projects via typeahead.
   * done
 * Use glg-nectar to display projects from all users all time when user wants.
-  * in-progress
+  * done
-* Use core-ajax to fetch compliance data for each project listed
 * Use core-ajax to add CM to project via epiquery.
 * Use core-ajax within the callback of first core-ajax call to submit to the tracking service.
+* Use dbSockets to add to Mosaic Lists as an option under "project type" - which should probably be renamed now.
+Stakeholder: Ariela Rosenberg